K-FOSS/TS-ESNode/README.md

 When you open this folder in VSCode you should get a notication to reopen in container.
 Click the reopen in container button to build the development contianer and launch VSCode in remote coding.

+### TODO

+- I would really like to remove the hack to support destructed imports of legacy node_modules, see [this comment](https://github.com/K-FOSS/TS-ESNode/issues/1#issuecomment-596750379) for more information.

+- Worker Threads to avoid the TypeScript compiling affecting main thread.

+- Performance improvements.
+(Better file/import finding.)

 ## Testing

 **MUST HAVE NODE.JS v13.7 or newer**